joelanman/nixon/README.md

 Script options:

-### sizes is an array of screen sizes you would like to capture.
+### sizes
+An array of objects containing the sizes and settings we want for our screenshots.
 *Type:* `Array`<br />
 *Default:* `[{ width: 1024}]`<br />

-An array of objects containing the sizes and settings we want for our screenshots.

 For example:
 ```js